Geotrend-research/smaller-transformers/README.md

 ## Contact

-Please contact amine@geotrend.fr for any question, feedback or request.
+Please contact amin.geotrend@geotrend.fr for any question, feedback or request.